 Welcome to our web page relating to making a claim against a deceased’s estate.

-None of us likes to think about death too much and as a result many of us don’t get around to making a will or if they have not updating their will to meet changing circumstances of life.
+None of us likes to think about death too much and, as a result, many of us don’t get around to making a will or updating it to meet changing circumstances of life.
 Sadly, there are occasions when a person dies and it is clear that they have not made proper provision for their loved ones in their will.
-That can obviously lead to there being some challenging and difficult conversations between the people who are technically legally entitled to the deceased’s estate and the persons who are morally entitled to the deceased’s estate.
-These situations can be confusing, stressful and time consuming.
-It’s not easy having the hassle of trying to working your way through these difficulties estate and getting stressed over what to do and how to do it.
+That can obviously lead to there being some challenging and difficult conversations between the people who are technically legally entitled to the deceased’s estate and those who are morally entitled to the deceased’s estate.
+These situations can be confusing, stressful and time-consuming.
+It’s not easy having the hassle of trying to working your way through these difficulties and getting stressed over what to do and how to do it.

 We Can Help!

-If the deceased dies and has not made proper provision for their loved ones then we can help!
+If a loved one dies and has not made proper provision for their loved ones then we can help!
 Seeking help and assistance from a firm of specialist solicitors like ourselves is often the right thing to do.

 Fixed Fee Initial Advice

-If you would like help and advice in relation to whether you can make a claims then simply call us on 0800 3 10 11 12 or 01536 276300 and ask for Adrian, James or Amanda we would be delighted to initially assess whether your circumstances and potential claim is one that we can help you with.
-This is only a quick initial chat over the phone.
-Normally in order for us to fully and properly advise you we need to meet up with you for usually one hour on a fixed fee interview.
-This can be either face to face or we can have a face time or whats app conversation over the phone. the cost for the initial assessment is £200 + vat making a total of £240.00
+If you would like help and advice in relation to whether you can make a claim then simply call us on 0800 3 10 11 12 or 01536 276300 and ask for Adrian, James or Amanda we would be delighted to initially assess whether your circumstances and potential claim is one that we can help you with.
+This is only a quick, initial chat over the phone.
+Normally in order for us to fully and properly advise you, we need to arrange a meeting for usually one hour on a fixed fee interview.
+This can be either face-to-face or over the phone through FaceTime or WhatsApp.The cost for the initial assessment is £200 + vat making a total of £240.00.

 Free Probate & Estates Information Guide

 We offer a free no obligation guide called “How to Administer a Loved One’s Estate”.
-It covers obtaining grants of probate uk in England and Wales areas.
+It covers obtaining grants of probate in England and Wales.
 It’s packed with useful information and hints and tips on what to do.
-So if you are not sure what to do at the moment, and simply want some further information, then download our free information guide.
+So if you are not sure about what to do at the moment, and simply want some further information, download our free information guide.

 Caring Friendly Service

-At Seatons we are known as “the friendly professionals” and we care about you and are here to provide a sympathetic helpful and friendly service to help guide you through the legal complexities at this difficult time.
+At Seatons we are known as “the friendly professionals” and we care about you.
+We are here to provide a sympathetic, helpful and friendly service to help guide you through the legal complexities at this difficult time.

 If the deceased left a will then it might be possible to try and argue that the will is invalid in some way.
-This could be be arguing any of the following:
+This could be by arguing any of the following:

 - 18 (unless Privileged) – The deceased was under 18 when they made the will.

-- Intention to make will – The deceased did not actually intend to make a will to apply on death
+- Intention to make a will – The deceased did not actually intend to make a will to apply on death.

 - S.9 WILLS ACT 1837 – The legal formalities to make a will were not complied with.